GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 The pricing for Google Cloud Storage varies depending on the storage class and the location of your bucket.
 Considering both the data storage cost and the data processing cost, the **Coldline Storage** class is recommended for storing your Google Workspace backups.

-Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a Google Cloud cost estimate based of your projected usage.
+Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a Google Cloud cost estimate based on your projected usage.

-In addtion to the cost of Google Cloud, you also need to pay for the license of CubeBackup.
+In addition to the cost of Google Cloud, you also need to pay for the CubeBackup license.
 CubeBackup is licensed on a per-user basis:
 *   *$5/user/year* for Google Workspace Business/Enterprise organizations.
 *   *$2/user/year* for Google Workspace Education/Nonprofit organizations.
 *   An unlimited 14-day trial of CubeBackup is available to all new users.